New Hyde Park station

-New Hyde Park is a Long Island Rail Road station on the Main Line.
-It is located at New Hyde Park Road and Second Avenue in New Hyde Park, New York.
-The station house was near the eastern part of the westbound platform, it is now demolished for the accommodation of the LIRR's third track expansion project.
-The station is wheelchair accessible and had two grade crossings on either side of the station; however, as of 2020, both have been demolished and turned into an underpasses.
-It is only listed on the Port Jefferson Branch timetable and most service is provided by that branch.
+New Hyde Park is a station on the Long Island Rail Road's Main Line.
+It is located at New Hyde Park Road and Second Avenue within the villages of New Hyde Park and Garden City, in Nassau County, New York, United States.
+The station is wheelchair accessible and had two grade crossings on either side of the station until late 2020; both were subsequently demolished and turned into underpasses.

+The New Hyde Park station is only listed on the Port Jefferson Branch timetable and most service is provided by that branch.

 History

 Early history

 The Long Island Rail Road was built through the area in 1837, although no station was built until 1845.
 It was originally named "Hyde Park" station, and was rebuilt in 1870.
 Despite Hyde Park changing its name to "New Hyde Park" in March 1871 in order to avoid confusion with another Hyde Park in Dutchess County, the LIRR kept the original name of the station until September 1904.
 The 1870-built station was located along the eastbound tracks with an open wooden shelter shed along the westbound tracks.
 This station contained elaborate gingerbread woodwork, similar to that of Yaphank station during the same period.